NikoboiNFTB/LyricsTranslate-Tweaks/README.md

 The userscript is untested on mobile, but **the blocklist works on desktop and mobile**.

 >> Tested with [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox) + [uBlock Origin](https://addons.mozilla.org/en-US/android/addon/ublock-origin/) for Android, YMMV.

+Can also be installed as a minimal userscript ([click here](https://github.com/NikoboiNFTB/LyricsTranslate-Tweaks/raw/refs/heads/main/allow-copying-1.0.user.js)).

 ### Demonstration